MySQL replication between on-premise environment and Amazon Aurora via the internet

 When migrating from an on-premises environment (including private cloud) to an AWS environment, you may need to migrate your database using MySQL replication.

-In that case, you may want to use AWS Direct Connect to build a dedicated network between your on-premises environment and AWS.
+In that case, you may want to use AWS Direct Connect, which creates a dedicated network between your on-premise environment and AWS.

-This document describes how to set up secure MySQL replication over the Internet without using Direct Connect.
+This document describes how to securely configure MySQL replication over the Internet without using Direct Connect.

 Verification environment